Overview of Utah Mortgages

-Demand is high in the Utah mortgage market.
-The state’s recovery from the housing crisis has impressed observers.
-Housing prices are on the rise in the state which means you may not want to delay getting pre-approved and shopping for a Utah home.
+Demand is currently high in the Utah mortgage market.
+Housing prices are on the rise in the state, which means you may not want to delay shopping for a Utah home.

-Three Utah counties have conforming loan limits that are higher than the $417,000 limit that’s standard in most U.S. counties.
-Those Utah counties are: Salt Lake, Summit and Tooele.
-The fact that the conforming loan limit is higher in those three counties tells you that home prices in the counties are high, too.
+Just two Utah counties have conforming loan limits that are above the $647,200 limit that’s standard in most U.S. counties.
+They are are Summit and Wasatch counties.
+The fact that these conforming limits are higher tells you that home prices in the aforementioned counties are more expensive than other areas in the state.
 Any loan that exceeds the conforming loan limit is a jumbo loan and generally comes with a higher interest rate.

 Conforming and FHA Loan Limits by County